markmclaren/uPortal-start-helm/README.md

 ```
 helm install uportal-demo-k8s --generate-name
 ```

-If not specified Helm will automatically generate a release name (e.g. animal based like *[ugly-monkey](https://github.com/helm/helm/issues/4089)*)

 You can monitor the start up process using VSCode.
 After a little while you should hopefully be able to access your externally accessible IP address by running:

 ```